Jacalz/dump/README.md

 ```bash
 gcc -std=c11 -lm main.c -o output -O2 -march=native
 ```
+More complicated projects will be using meson build files.

 ### Running Python code
 All python code should be compatible with the latest python releases.
 It can be run by using the following command: